Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

 * Secure the Devices

 I'm looking forward to completing the rest of the course tomorrow and taking the Final Exam......
 Journey with Me☺️

+Day 14: 100 Days of Cybersecurity

+Wednesday,9th July,2025

+I've been building on my knowledge from previous modules and completed the Networking and Initial Configuration section today.
+Here's what I learned:

+- Internet Control Message Protocol (ICMP)
+- ICMPv4 and ICMPv6 Messages
+- Host Reachability
+- Destination or Service Unreachable
+- Time Exceeded

+I also took the Checkpoint Exam to progress in the course and completed the Course Final Exam, which assessed my knowledge across all modules.

+I'm excited to share that I've completed 3 out of the courses in the Junior Cybersecurity Analyst path by Cisco and added another certificate to my collection.
+I'm motivated and excited to continue on this career path.......Journey with Me ☺️

+Day 15: 100 Days of Cybersecurity

+Thursday,10th July,2025

+Today, I revisited key topics from my courses, ensuring a solid grasp of the concepts.
+I'll continue reviewing more before diving into the next course.....Journey with Me ☺️

+Day 16: 100 Days of Cybersecurity

+Friday,11th July,2025.

+Today, I continued revising previously learned topics, understanding of key concepts like:

+- Network Fundamentals (ARP, ICMP)
+- IP Addressing Services (DNS, DHCP)
+- Transport Layer (TCP, UDP)

+I also created a post about the concepts.I'm excited to keep building on this foundation and explore more advanced topics.
+Journey with me ☺️

+Day 17: 100 Days of Cybersecurity

+Saturday,12th July,2025.

+Today, I explored new topics in cybersecurity, building on my previous knowledge.
+Some key areas I focused on include:

+- Network Security Fundamentals
+- Threat Analysis and Risk Management
+- Incident Response and Mitigation

+I'm excited to continue learning and applying these concepts to real-world scenarios.......
+Journey with Me☺️

+Day 18: 100 Days of Cybersecurity

+Sunday,13th July,2025

+Today, I revisited key cybersecurity topics in the past courses:

+1. Network Fundamentals: understanding of network protocols and architecture
+2. Security Measures: Refreshed my knowledge on implementing firewalls, encryption, and access controls
+3. Vulnerability Management: Reemphasized the importance of identifying and patching vulnerabilities
+4. Incident Response: Reviewed strategies for planning and executing effective responses to security incidents

+I'm excited and motivated to build on this knowledge!
+Tomorrow, I'll be starting the next course in the Junior Cybersecurity Analyst path by Cisco......
+Journey with Me☺️

+Day 19: 100 Days of Cybersecurity

+Monday,15th July,2025

+Today, I continued my journey in the Junior Cybersecurity Analyst path by Cisco, diving into the Endpoint Security course.
+I completed Modules 1 and 2, covering key topics such as:

+- Common Threats
+- Types of Cyber Threats
+- Internal vs. External Threats
+- User Threats and Vulnerabilities
+- Threat Complexity
+- Backdoors and Rootkits
+- Social Engineering
+- Piggybacking and Tailgating
+- Logic Bombs

+The course started with identifying threats and vulnerabilities that attackers can exploit.
+To assess my learning, I took two quizzes, scoring 83% in both which is not bad and I was asked to create a post about  Cybersecurity Social Engineering Attacks .This course is engaging and informative....Journey with me☺️